gerrowadat/nut2mqtt/README.md

 # nut2mqtt
 Shunt NUT server (UPS) info to MQTT

-NOTE: This software is pre-alpha, I'm still getting even the basics working.

 Usage
 =====

 Get nut (`apt install nut`) working on your machine.
 Verify with telnet to port 3493 and type `LIST UPS`.
+If you're connecting remotely, you need to tell it to run on 0.0.0.0 and so on.

 Run the thing:

 ```
-MQTT_PASSWORD=mymqttpassword go run *.go --mqtt_host=my.mqtt.host --upsd_host=my.mqtt.host --mqtt_user=mymqttuser
+MQTT_PASSWORD=mymqttpassword nut2mqtt --mqtt-host=my.mqtt.host --upsd-hosts=upshost1,upshost2 --mqtt-user=mymqttuser --mqtt-topic-base=nut2mqtt/
 ```

-This will capture variables from all connected and configured UPSes and populate a path in the mqtt namespace with simple k/v pairs - see the output of the above LIST UPS command for an idea of what gets updated.
+This will capture variables from all connected and configured UPSes on each of the specified hosts, and populate a path in the mqtt namespace with simple k/v pairs - see the output of the above LIST UPS command for an idea of what gets updated.

-Use `--mqtt_topic_base` to specify where in the mqtt namespace all this goes.
+Use `--mqtt-topic-base` to specify where in the mqtt namespace all this goes.

 We then populate:

 ```
-base/lastupdate = &lt;timestamp&gt;
+base/bridge/state = online|offline
-base/upsname/battery/charge = 100
+base/hosts/upshost1/upsname/battery/charge = 100
-base/upsname/... = etc...
+...etc...
 ```

+Grab a utility like MQTT explorer to see what else gets populated.